keptn/lifecycle-toolkit/docs/content/en/docs/snippets/tasks/install.md

 <!---x-release-please-end-->

 The Lifecycle Toolkit and its dependencies are now installed and ready to use.

+**Note:** Installation of the Lifecycle Toolkit version 0.5.0 and lower is not supported via helm charts.

 ## Install version 0.5.0 and earlier